Table of contents

 - Autoloading classes using the autoload field.

 We use this field to map our namespace to the directory where all our classes are found.
-For example, and.
-In this tutorial, we will map our namespace Domain_Core to the core folder we created in the previous topic.
+In this tutorial, we will map our namespace Domain_Core to the core folder we created above.